Expanding the voices that influence state policy

 Hana Jang, 2017-18: Hana received her master’s degree from the University of Washington School of Social Work, where she focused on economic prosperity and early learning.
-Since her fellowship, she has been an organizer for a U.S. congressional campaign and a research assistant at UW.
-She is now program manager at Seattle’s Korean Community Service Center.
+Since her fellowship, she has been a research assistant at UW and a program manager at Seattle’s Korean Community Service Center.
 She is now a grant strategist at Rainier Valley Corps.

 “The Narver Fellowship equipped me with the tools to advocate for policies that promote equity and inclusion and work toward dismantling harmful narratives – and to do so in partnership with communities.”

 Asha Bellduboset, 2016-17: Asha graduated with a Master of Public Administration from the UW.
 She is interested in environmental justice advocacy and research.
-Asha now works as an assistant financial analyst for the Portland City Budget Office.
+Asha now works as a finance analyst for the Portland City Budget Office.

 “I gained access and insight to areas of the policymaking and advocacy world that I would not have had without this fellowship.”